EMATech/DenonRemote/README.md

     - [x] Update the GUI
 - [ ] Import EQ settings
     - [ ] From [REW](https://www.roomeqwizard.com/) value file
+        - [ ] Only use negative values!
+You can’t compensate a destructive room mode by adding energy to it.
 - [ ] Full Profiles/presets?

 ##### GUI